Why Choose Shaw Cowart’s Austin Trade Secret Litigation Lawyers

 In addition to business services or product, a company’s processes, methods, and customer lists compose a critical part of their assets.
-When a company believes that these assets have been compromised and file suit against a former partner or employee, an experienced commercial defense attorney will be able to assist you.
+When a company believes that these assets have been compromised and file suit against a former partner or employee, our experienced Austin business litigation attorneys will be able to assist you.

 Businesses generally protect themselves from trade secret exposure by requiring newly-hired key employees to sign non-compete or nondisclosure agreements.
 Once these documents are signed, it would be up to a defense attorney to prove that accusations of trade secret claim are invalid.
 Generally, employers have had more success in preventing an employee from starting a business in competition than they have with preventing a salesman from taking customers with him.

 Trade secret litigation happens anytime a company or individual’s confidential business information is given to another party without permission.
 According to the U.S. Patent and Trademark Office (USPTO), a trade secret is any information that:

 - Has economic value by not being known

 - Has value to those who can’t legitimately obtain it

 - Is subject to consistent, reasonable efforts to maintain secrecy

 This can include recipes, technical blueprints, financial information, business projections, and more.
 Often, trade secret cases involve the breach of a non-disclosure or non-compete agreement, theft, or malicious hacking to publicly disclose valuable information.